Power BI vs Excel: Which One Should You Take?

 Excel is beneficial in situations that require detailed data manipulation or quick analysis.
 It’s an excellent choice for:

-• Individual Projects: If you’re managing personal finances or small data tasks, Excel’s capabilities are often more than enough.
+Individual Projects: Excel's capabilities are often more than enough if you’re managing personal finances or small data tasks.
 For instance, tracking monthly expenses in a budget spreadsheet can help keep finances in check.

 Drawbacks of Excel